rdp/ffmpeg-windows-build-helpers/README.md

 Feedback welcome roger-projects@googlegroups.com

-Related projects (similar to this one...):

-https://github.com/jb-alvarado/media-autobuild_suite (native'ish windows using msys2)
-https://github.com/Warblefly/multimediaWin64 (native'ish windows using cygwin)

-ping me if you want this script ported to more native as well :)
+Related projects (similar to this one...): https://github.com/jb-alvarado/media-autobuild_suite (native'ish windows using msys2) https://github.com/Warblefly/multimediaWin64 (native'ish windows using cygwin) ping me if you want this script ported to use cygwin built in mingw packages (i.e. faster build) as well :)

+Related projects (that do cross compiling with dependency libraries):

   vlc has a "contribs" building (cross compiling) system for its dependencies: https://wiki.videolan.org/Win32Compile/

-mxe "m cross environment" https://github.com/mxe/mxe is a library for cross compiling many things.
+    (NB this script has an option to compile VLC as well, though currently it makes huge .exe files :) mxe "m cross environment" https://github.com/mxe/mxe is a library for cross compiling many things, including FFmpeg I believe.

-https://github.com/qyot27/mpv/blob/extra-new/DOCS/crosscompile-mingw-tedious.txt lists lots of instructions

-[1] if you use a 512MB RAM droplet, make sure to add some extra swap space: https://www.digitalocean.com/community/tutorials/how-to-add-swap-on-ubuntu-14-04 before starting.
+[1] if you use a 512MB RAM droplet, make sure to first add some extra swap space: https://www.digitalocean.com/community/tutorials/how-to-add-swap-on-ubuntu-14-04 before starting.
 Here's my digitalocean referral link in case you want it [$10 credit] https://www.digitalocean.com/?refcode=b3030b559d17

-to enable Intel QSV (vista+ only)
+to enable Intel QSV (vista+ compatible only)
 Modify the script so this line isn't commented out:
  #build_intel_quicksync_mfx
-and also this line uncomment :
+and also this line uncomment it:
  # --enable-libmfx #[not windows xp friendly]